talos-gis/Fidget/README.md

 qTalos comes with many builtin widgets to ease usage.
 Most usages will not have subclass

 ## Compatibility
-qTalos can use both PyQt5 and PySide2.
+qTalos can use either PyQt5 and PySide2.
 By default, it will try to import both wrappers, starting with PySide2, and will use the first it successfully imported.
 This can be changed with `qtalos.backend`'s function: `prefer`.

 Users of qTalos can also directly use whatever backend qTalos is using (thus ensuring compatibility) by importing Qt's members from `qtalos.backend` (currently, only imports from `QtWidgets` and `QtCore` are supported in this way)